BEvgeniyS/TSAPIDemo/README.md

 ## About
 TSAPIDemo is a demo application to develop a proper C# wrapper for Avaya's TSAPI library by testing all methods in a demo application.
+At this moment, I am able to test Private Data versions up to 7 (AES 4.0).
+Everything above PDV 7 has to be tested by someone else.
 You can look at project's wiki to see project progress so far

 ## Requirements